bretth/woven/docs/main.rst

 Testing
 --------
-Fabric doesn't appear to be compatible with standard python tests.
-Instead woven stores tests in a fabfile.py in the tests directory.
+Woven stores tests in a fabfile.py in the tests directory.
+The tests are pretty incomplete at this time.

 Individual tests are split across multiple modules corresponding to the module they are testing.